 Current work covers software industry strategy; socially-responsible outsourcing; IT microenterprise business strategy; telecommunications industry strategy; women in the ICT professions; information security; and computer games microenterprise formation.

-Recent research projects include "Women's ICT-Based Enterprise for Development" and "Software Industries and Development".
+Project outputs include "Women's ICT-Based Enterprise for Development" and "Software Industries and Development".

 - ICTs and Sustainability

 - The contribution of ICTs to sustainable development; and the sustainability of development informatics interventions.

 Current work covers positive and negative contribution of ICTs to climate change (mitigation, monitoring, strategy and adaptation) and to resilience; environmentally-responsible outsourcing; e-waste flows and strategies; and identification and mitigation of ICT4D project risk.

 Recent research projects include "ICTs, Climate Change and Development" and "Resilience Assessment Benchmarking and Impact Tool".

 - Governance structures and processes in developing the ICT infrastructure in developing countries.

 Current work covers the role of the state in ICT-enabled development; network analysis of ICT policy-making; and telecommunications policy.

 Recent outputs include an "ICT Policy in Developing Countries" workshop.